Cognitive-Behavioral Therapy And Depression: How Can CBT Help?

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-If you are seeking methods to treat depression or another mental health condition, you may have encountered the term “cognitive-behavioral therapy.”
-Cognitive-behavioral therapy (CBT) is one of the most well-known and widely practiced forms of talk therapy, treating various conditions, including depression, anxiety disorders, substance use disorders, eating disorders, and others.
-If you are interested in using CBT for depression, it may be beneficial to understand how this therapy works and what symptoms it can treat.
+If you are seeking methods to treat depression or another mental health condition, you may have encountered the term “cognitive behavioral therapy.”
+Cognitive behavioral therapy (CBT) is one of the most well-known and widely practiced forms of talk therapy, and it's used to treat various conditions including depression, anxiety disorders, substance use disorders, eating disorders, bipolar disorder, and others.
+If you are interested in using CBT to address signs of depression, it may be beneficial to understand how this type of therapy works and what symptoms it can treat.

 Getty/AnnaStills